altunenes/sorceress/docs/explanations of illusions.md

 ### Dependencies

 To use the code in this tutorial, you need to install several packages.
-This can be done by typing the following commands in your terminal:
+This can be done by typing the following commands in your terminal via pip:
 ``` python

 pip install numpy